 Spring 2017 sessions are underway and now closed for registration.

 Dates: September 11 - November 18th

 Note: Girls on the Run sites will be limited to the first 15 to sign up, So register online now or download these registration forms and mail it in your with your payment to PO Box 7016, Ketchum, ID 83340:

 Important Program Information:

-Important Dates: As a part of the program girls will participate in the final Color Me Fearless 5k event to be held on Saturday, June 3rd.
+Important Dates: As a part of the program girls will participate a final 5k event to be held on Saturday, November 18th.
 Family members are encouraged to come, be a running buddy and cheer the girls on.